nanolith/mockcpp/README.md

 ##Usage Example

 The following example illustrates the use of this library.
-As with any OO code that can be mocked, one must first create an interface or abstract base class:
+We can mock any virtual method that can be overridden by a derived type, but for sake of example, we will create a pure abstract interface.

 ```c++
 class Widget